 Every cancer treatment can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-This part of cancer treatment is called palliative care or supportive care.
+This part of cancer treatment is called palliative and supportive care.
 It is an important part of your treatment plan, regardless of age or the stage of disease.

 Common physical side effects from each treatment option for vaginal cancer are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.
 These effects may include changes to your sexual health and fertility.